linehanMatt/tmp-content/blog/data-discovery-assistant.md

 tags: ['narrative features']

 ---
-### Narrative’s Data Discovery Assistant helps data buyers uncover new features to enrich their data sets and unlock new insights.
+### Narrative’s Data Discovery Assistant helps data buyers uncover new features to enrich their data sets and unlock new insights

 There’s a wealth of data available in the [Narrative Data Marketplace](https://www.narrative.io/data-marketplace), and the organizations that can successfully leverage that data to enrich their own data sets gain a valuable competitive advantage.
 However, being able to identify the attributes that boost a signal among those that just add noise has so far proven challenging.
 To address this, Narrative built [Data Discovery Assistant](https://app.narrative.io/#/app/data-discovery-assistant).